 - Once you install the Trezor Password Manager, you just need to launch and link to either your DropBox account or your GDrive.

 Some people do not regard Google extensions as safe or trustworthy, so they are not likely to use this feature.
 Nevertheless, so far there are no reports of any kind of security breaches through the Chrome extension on the Trezor Password Manager.

 Additional Security Features

-Despite all these advantages, some might choose not to buy a Trezor hardware wallet.
-One of the possible reasons for this has to do with trust.
-SatoshiLabs, the company that created Trezor, is a long standing bitcoin and blockchain company based in Prague, Czech Republic.
-This company is completely reliable in terms of security and their products are trust worthy.
-Trezor devices are also built in a manner in which the user doesn’t necessarily have to trust SatoshiLabs in order to understand that using one is completely safe.
+The issue of trust can also be a point of contention for sceptics who are considering the purchase of a Trezor device itself.
+SatoshiLabs, the company that created Trezor, is a long standing bitcoin and blockchain company based in Prague, in the Czech Republic.
+This company is completely reliable in terms of security and their products are trustworthy.
+Trezor devices are also built in a manner in which the user doesn’t necessarily have to trust SatoshiLabs’ wallet interface in order to understand that using one is completely safe.
 That is why the device needs a physical transaction confirmation on the device before it sends bitcoin or any other cryptocurrency out to another address.

 Others might fear that during the shipping process, the Trezor hardware wallet that they ordered might have been tampered with.
 SatoshiLabs took this into account and it seals its boxes with two pieces of holographic tape.
 It is impossible to open the box without damaging the tape or the box itself.
 Clients will notice if their Trezor device was opened before they got it, and SatoshiLabs encourages its clients to report this to them if it happens.